hguerrero/katacoda-scenarios/amq/getting-started-broker/05-sending-and-receiving-messages.md

 To check the messages were successfully send to the broker, check the queue in the broker web console.

-In the left tree navigate to 0.0.0.0 > addresses > haQueue > queues > anycast > haQueue
+In the left tree navigate to 0.0.0.0 > addresses > test.queue > queues > anycast > testQueue

 Click on Browse (refresh if necessary)